-After we received so much positive feedback for our first article about The Best 15 Wedding Venues on Lake Atitlan, we created now this list of the best wedding venues in Antigua Guatemala.
+After we received so much positive feedback for our first article about The Best 15 Wedding Venues on Lake Atitlan, we decided to create a list of the best wedding venues in Antigua Guatemala.
 Antigua is such a beautiful and unique place to get married.
-With colorful colonial streets and looming volcano peaks in the distance, it’s no wonder that this is an up-and-coming location for destination weddings.
+Antigua is full of colorful streets and vistas of looming volcano peaks.
+This quaint and quiet town is now starting to be recognized as an up-and-coming location for destination weddings.

-So, for all you brides out there who haven’t decided on a venue yet, this is the ultimate resource to help you find the best wedding venues in Antigua Guatemala.
+So if you still haven’t decided on a wedding venue, definitely keep reading.
+This list is the ultimate resource to help you find the best wedding venues in Antigua Guatemala.

 ~ First Things First ~

-Our biggest piece of advice for getting married in Antigua is to hire a wedding planner — this goes especially for brides who are planning a wedding from abroad.
-Having someone who knows the ins and outs of booking certain venues, what their policies are, and if they work inside of your budget will save you a lot of time and headaches in the long run.
-If you need recommendations for wedding planners, you can shoot us an email and we will send you a list of the best ones in the country.
+Our biggest piece of advice for getting married in Antigua is to hire a wedding planner — this goes especially for couples who are planning a wedding from abroad.
+Having someone who knows the details of booking certain venues, their policies and whether they work for your budget will save you a lot of time and headaches.
+If you need recommendations for wedding planners, shoot us an email and we will send you a list of the best wedding planners in Guatemala.

-All the photos on this post were taken by us.
-We have shot weddings in all the venues here, so if you want to see more photos of a particular place and you don’t see a link to a published wedding on our website, you can send us an email and we will send you a full gallery of a wedding there.
+All the photos in this list were taken by us.
+We have covered weddings in all the venues listed.
+If you want to see more photos of a particular place, please send us an email and we will happily send you a full wedding gallery.

 Best wedding venues in Antigua Guatemala ~ Ruins

 The first part of our two-part venue recommendations begins with the gorgeous church ruins that are spotted all over Antigua.
-The following places are some of our favorite locations where we have photographed weddings.
-They are essentially a blank slate for design and decoration and these stunning venues will surely blow your guests away.
+These venues are some of our favorite locations where we have photographed weddings.
+The ruins are amazing because they have minimal visual clutter and are centrally located.
+They are also a blank slate in terms of design and decoration, so the options here are endless.

 Ruins of Santa Clara